celo-org/celo-monorepo/packages/docs/getting-started/baklava-testnet.md

 ---
-description: More than a desert; Celo's incentivized testnet is live for testing, learn to validate with an opportunity to win rewards
+description: More than a dessert; Celo's incentivized testnet is live for testing, learn to validate with an opportunity to win rewards
 ---

 # Baklava Beta Network